Emanu1674/Repo_Pessoal/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-This repo is not directly open to contributions.
-There is no guarantee anything heve will ever see the light of day.
+This repo is not directly open to contributions at this time.
+There is no guarantee anything here will ever see the light of day.
 You CAN however, fork this repo and play around with it if you want, as long as you follow CC BY-NC.

 If you really want to contribute something, check any of the public projects i have.
 They all (or most) have contributions enabled, and i'll probably remember to commit the changes.
 Maybe.
 Eventually.